For now, I am sticking with Spotify. If you know other simple, neat, inexpensive, and effective solutions, please get in touch!

 Use a combination of the alternatives above, since none is as complete as Spotify.

-The purpose is to differentiate as much as possible all of the streaming services to value competition and avoid monopolization.
+The purpose is to differentiate as much as possible all of the streaming services to value fair competition.
 The most promising software is FreeTube.

 Ideally, the best way would be to download and store locally all of the music I listen to, as I did up to 3 years ago, but I have to admit it’s not convenient at all, from every point of view.